whetman/carina-native-app/README.md

-# Solvd Automation Testing Project using Carina Framework for Jewelery for Pandora Application
+# Solvd Automation Testing Project using Carina Framework for "My Demo App" by Saucelabs

 This project is a testing exercise.
-It is using the application "Jewelery for Pandora".
+It is using the application "My Demo App" by Saucelabs.
 It uses Maven for dependency management.

 ## Prerequisites